aragon/aragon-wiki/docs/network/aragon_network_juror.md

 # Aragon Network Juror

-Aragon Network Juror (ticker symbol: ANJ) is the native token of Aragon Court, the first service protocol developed for and by the [Aragon Network](overview.md).
+Aragon Network Juror (ticker symbol: ANJ) is the native token of Aragon Court, the first service protocol developed by the [Aragon Network](overview.md).
 ANJ is a continuous token that is minted by depositing a reserve token, [ANT](https://wiki.aragon.org/network/aragon_network_token/), into a bonding curve contract.

 You can find a technical explanation of bonding curves [here](https://yos.io/2018/11/10/bonding-curves) and find the source code for the specific smart contract used for the ANJ bonding curve [here](https://github.com/AragonBlack/fundraising/blob/next/apps/batched-bancor-market-maker/contracts/BatchedBancorMarketMaker.sol).